-When your child has died, Christmas can feel unbearably difficult.
-The whole world seems to celebrating, everybody appears to be obsessed with preparations, which seem to go on for weeks.
-These confront us at every turn - in shops and streets, on TV, radio, in magazines and on the web and social media.
-We often feel alienated, isolated by our grief.
+After your child has died, the arrival of the Christmas season can feel most unwelcome.
+The whole world seems to celebrating.
+Everybody appears to be obsessed with preparations that go on for many weeks.
+There is no escape - Christmas is all over the shops and streets, on TV, radio, in magazines, and on the web and social media.
+This can leave you, the bereaved parent, feeling alienated and isolated by your grief.

-As we contemplate Christmas - especially in the early years of our bereavement - we wonder how we will survive.
-It is normal for parents to feel they just want to 'cancel' Christmas.
-It is a time to be with family members, and the enormous gap left by the death of our child is intensified.
-Christmas cannot be the same as it was because our family unit is not the same - not complete.
+As you contemplate Christmas - especially in the early years of your bereavement - you might wonder how you will survive.
+All of the talk about family reunions can make your heart sink, as you know that your child will not be with you during these days.
+The enormous gap left by their death is intensified.
+Bereaved parents often feel they just want to 'cancel' Christmas.
+Christmas cannot be the same as it was because the family unit is not the same.
+It is not complete.

 If this is the first year, it will be painfully different from previous years.
-We may find the anticipation and stress of what we 'should' be doing very hard to deal with.
-Do we decorate the tree, send cards, give presents, attend a place of worship, join in the festive meal, go to a family party?
-If we have younger children or grandchildren, do we continue with important traditions of trips to the shops, the decorations, a pantomime, and a visit to see Father Christmas?
-If we are a lone parent, we may now find ourselves literally alone in our home.
+You may find the anticipation and stress of what you 'should' be doing very hard to deal with.
+Do you decorate the tree, send cards, give presents, attend a place of worship, join in the festive meal, go to a family party?
+If you have younger children or grandchildren, do you continue with important traditions of trips to the shops, the decorations, a pantomime, and a visit to see Father Christmas?
+If you are a lone parent, you may now find ourselves literally alone in your home.

 Many bereaved parents find the run up to Christmas - with all the accompanying anticipation - can be more difficult to cope with than the actual day itself.
+The New Year celebrations looming in the background may be equally unwelcome.

-We hope that some of the ideas below might help and support you as you prepare for the holiday season:
+We hope that some of the ideas below might help and support you as you prepare for the holiday season...